Last Updated: March 2026

 | Operated by | European Union (eu-LISA agency) | U.S. Customs and Border Protection (CBP) |

-| Launch date | Q4 2026 (October–December) | Live since January 2009 |
+| Launch date | Q4 2026 | Live since January 2009 |

-| Cost | €20 (~$22 USD) | $40.27 USD (as of Jan 2026) |
+| Cost | âŦ20 (~$22 USD) | $40.27 USD |

 | Validity | 3 years (or until passport expires) | 2 years (or until passport expires) |

-| Max stay per visit | 90 days within a 180-day rolling period | 90 days per entry |
+| Max stay per visit | 90 days within a rolling 180-day period | 90 days per entry |

 | Countries covered | 30 European countries | United States + territories |